Working hours and breaks in the hospitality cao

-Notice period in the hospitality CAO
+Notice period in the hospitality-cao

 A notice period is the time that starts from the first day of the calendar month following the day on which the employment contract was terminated, up until the last day on which the employment officially ends.